Alpine Ice Centre: Christchurch ice rink history

 The first indoor ice rink in Christchurch was opened in 1952.
 Known as Centaurus Road Ice Rink, the venue was located in the southern-Christchurch suburb of Cashmere.
 The ice rink was owned by Mr. A F W Jones and the brothers Mr. Frank and Mr. George Kirkpatrick (Ice Rinks Chch Ltd).
 In 1953, the Centaurus Ice Skating Club was formed to utilise the facility along with the general public.
 On 5 July 1953, the ice rink was badly damaged by a fire but was repaired and remained operational.
 In 1978, the ownership and operation of the ice rink changed hands, with Mr. Jaap de Haan purchasing the venue.
-The early to mid-1980s saw the aging Centaurus Road Ice Rink hit tough times, first closing in 1983, before ceasing all operations in September 1984 and being demolished in March 1985.
+The early to mid-1980s saw the ageing Centaurus Road Ice Rink hit tough times, first closing in 1983, before ceasing all operations in September 1984 and being demolished in March 1985.

 Foundation of Alpine Ice

 In 1983 work commenced on the construction of a new and modern international-sized ice rink facility located at Opawa.
 The new rink, was bought by a company that included the current owner of the facility and was officially opened in April 1985 under the name of The Big Apple Ice Rink.
 In August 1992, Christchurch suffered a major snow storm, colloquially known as the 'Big Snow'.
 This storm was the largest snowstorm to hit Christchurch in 30 years.
 The Alpine Ice Centre suffered major damage during the storm, with the roof of the facility collapsing.
 Reconstruction of the roof took nine months, with the ice rink closed for this time and re-opened in May 1993.
-As of 2023, the arena employs 30 people, including full-time and part-time employees.
+As of 2024, the arena employs 30 people, including full-time and part-time employees.